mratsim/trace-of-radiance/README.md

   - Rework of the RNG and sampler for parallel Monte-Carlo simulations
 - Simple animation (i.e. no Motion Blur ... yet, only vertical axis, ...)
   - Simple physics engine that can simulate gravity and bounce
-  - Export animation to series of PPM
+  - Exports animation to PPM series
-  - Export animation to MP4 video:
+  - Exports animation to MP4 file format:
     - RGB to Y'CbCr 420 color conversion (often called YUV)
     - Poor Man's H264 encoder
     - MP4 Muxer
-  - ⚠️ Warning: very slow as the engine as no acceleration structures (Bounding Volume Hierarchy, Kd-Trees, ...)
+  - ⚠️ Warning: very slow since the engine has no acceleration structures (Bounding Volume Hierarchy, Kd-Trees, ...)
   - Credits to https://github.com/nwtgck/ray-tracing-iow-scala for the animation idea.